 Many organizations will opt for a Type 1 report when starting the SOC compliance process for the first time.
 It can act as a deliverable you can share with your clients to show that you have controls in place while waiting for the time period necessary for a Type 2 report.

-Your SOC Compliance Partner
+Your SOC Reporting and Compliance Partner

 When it comes to SOC reporting, we are confident that our work will exceed your expectations!
 Our streamlined process allows you to complete your SOC examination with minimal disruptions.
 If you’re ready to determine the type of SOC examination you need, contact the experienced team at Auditwerx today!